 High Clomid Success Rates: An Option Worth Considering

 Clomid is often very helpful for women that are having ovulation problems.
-But, there are some infertility problems that Clomid just can’t fix, including the following:
+There are some infertility problems that Clomid will not help with, including the following:

 - Low estrogen levels